ThomasKomarnicki/MockLocationPlugin/README.md

 ## Important usage notes:
 An Android emulator must be running on the specified port.
 A physical device can not recieve fake gps coordinates.

+## How to install and use the plugin
+You can find a great installation and use guide [here](http://www.jesusamieiro.com/android-studio-simulate-multiple-gps-points-with-mock-location-plugin/).